doris-adv/yii2-upload-file/README.md

     attributes - required (array, attribute - needs for saving file name to db and validate (in model rules), tempAttribute needs for transfer uploaded file from asociative array $_FILES, it is public property in your model) uploadPath - required (type string)
 ### Additional properties
+    moduleName - not required, if you use basic version Yii2 you must set muduleName (it is name of you admin module? you may find in in your config).
     urlOptions - not required (by default uploadUrl => upload-file, deleteUrl => delete-file), you may set your custom urls and determine them in your controller options => [
         1) multiple - by default false,